drevops/vortex/scripts/drevops/docs/maintenance.md

 # Maintaining DrevOps

-This section will contain information required to maintain DrevOps, including pattern used, commands and other architectural explanation.
+This section will contain information required to maintain DrevOps, including patterns used, commands and other architectural explanation.